kwarodom/Sudoku-AI-Problem/README.md

 ### To create the environment

-** Mac OS X and Linux **
+#### Mac OS X and Linux
-1. Download the aind-environment-unix.yml at the installation folder
+- Step1: Download the aind-environment-unix.yml at the installation folder
-2. conda env create -f aind-environment-unix.yml to create the environment.
+- Step2: "$conda env create -f aind-environment-unix.yml" to create the environment.
-3. then source activate aind to enter the environment.
+- Step3: then "$source activate aind" to enter the environment.

-** Windows **
+#### Windows
-1. Download the Visual C++ Build Tools [here](http://landinghub.visualstudio.com/visual-cpp-build-tools)
+- Step1: Download the Visual C++ Build Tools [here](http://landinghub.visualstudio.com/visual-cpp-build-tools)
-2. Download the aind-environment-windows.yml at the installation folder
+- Step2: Download the aind-environment-windows.yml at the installation folder
-3. conda env create -f aind-environment-windows.yml to create the environment.
+- Step3: "$conda env create -f aind-environment-windows.yml" to create the environment.
-4. then activate aind to enter the environment.
+- Step4: then "$activate aind" to enter the environment.